 Hey friends!
 I’ve made a lot of things, but this embroidered Pikachu towel is the one that thrills me the most…as of right now.
 LOL!
 My kids have always loved Pokemon, and I thought eventually that love would wane.
 It didn’t.
 This is for my son in college and he loves it!
-I’m not surprised, because I made him an Ash Ketchum vest when he was 9 and he wore it last year.
+I’m not surprised, because I made him an Ash Ketchum vest when he was 9 and then again 6 years later.
 Here he is at Christmas wearing a Pikachu hat.
 (You can get that hat here.)
 Then I made him this easy Pokemon Team Rocket Grunt costume.
 Here he is looking fancy, but normal.
 LOL!
 With Pokemon Go being a fun craze lately, you really can’t go wrong making a Pokemon or Pikachu fan a gift like this.
 So, let me show you how I made this!

 Pikachu Embroidered Towel for Pokemon Fans

 You Can Have a Bigger Hoop Than 4×4 with the SE400 Embroidery Machine

 First, I want to tell you that you CAN have a bigger hoop for the Brother SE400 embroidery machine.
 The 4×4 hoop on the left comes with the SE400.
 If you buy this hoop, it will work with this machine.
 No hoop size larger than this will work AND you also need it to have those 4 “pins” on the side.
 See how the 4×4 just has two pins?
 You need the large one to have 4 so you can move your hoop, that’s how you create the larger sewing area.
 You can also buy this large hoop in a set.
 I did.
 It also comes with an extra 4×4 hoop.
 Because I had two 4×4 hoops, I was able to keep my machine continuiously going with this heart banner project.
 That helped me get done a little faster.